Los Angeles Rams vs. Minnesota Vikings NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Vikings stats and trends

-- Minnesota has played 14 games, with eight wins against the spread.

-- So far this year, the Vikings have been installed as underdogs by a 3-point margin or more four times and are 3-1 ATS in those matchups.
+- The Vikings have been underdogs by 3 points or more four times this season and are 3-1 ATS in those contests.

-- Minnesota's games this year have hit the over on eight of 14 set point totals (57.1%).
+- Minnesota's games this year have eclipsed the over/under eight times in 14 opportunities (57.1%).

-- When Minnesota records more than 21.6 points, it is 7-3 against the spread and 5-5 overall.
+- Minnesota is 7-3 against the spread and 5-5 overall in games when it puts up more than 21.6 points.

-- In games that Minnesota piles up over 337.6 yards, the team is 6-3 against the spread and 6-3 overall.
+- Minnesota is 6-3 against the spread and 6-3 overall when the team amasses over 337.6 yards.

-- The Vikings have turned the ball over 12 times, eight fewer times than the Rams have forced turnovers (20).
+- This year the Vikings have 12 turnovers, eight fewer than the Rams have takeaways (20).

 Home and road insights